 “Overall, B2B brands have the largest audience on LinkedIn — 36 times the median number of followers they have on Instagram.
 But B2B brands get 20 times more engagement on Instagram than on LinkedIn.”

 Want to discover more opportunities for your B2B brand to stand out on social?
-Download the complete report to learn which social networks drive the greatest impact for your peers, and see how your brand measures up against industry-specific benchmarks.
+Download the complete report on B2B social media strategy to learn which social networks drive the greatest impact for your peers, and see how your brand measures up against industry-specific benchmarks.